TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/BMS/4s/8A/README.md

 You *can* charge your battery pack directly through this BMS by applying *16.8-17.0V* to **p-** and **P+**, however this would result in relatively high charging currents of **6A**, and you may not typically have *16.8-17.0V* at hand.

-A much better alternative is to add a dedicated **4S USB Charger Board**, for example the [LIFC2-N](https://done.land/components/power/powersupplies/battery/chargers/charge/buck-boost/lifc2-n/) module.
+A much better way is to add a dedicated **4S USB Charger Board**, for example the [LIFC2-N](https://done.land/components/power/powersupplies/battery/chargers/charge/buck-boost/lifc2-n/) module.
 This way, you can charge your 4S battery from any USB power supply.

 ### Example